 4.6 CONCLUSIONS FOR PM10 CONCENTRATIONS IN THE BANBRIDGE DISTRICT COUNCIL AREA

-Emissions from traffic and industrial sources are not predicted to lead to an exceedence of the $PM{10}$ objectives in 2004.
-It is therefore recommended that Banbridge District Council do not proceed to a Stage 3 Review and Assessment for this pollutant
+Emissions from traffic and sources are not predicted to lead to an exceedence of the PM{10} objectives in 2004.
+It is also predicted that emissions from domestic fuel combustion will not cause an exceedance of the objectives.